Foundation Parenting Class – Live in Grass Valley, CA

 - Guerrilla Lovefare: Help your child learn with creativity, surprises, and a sense that you – the parent – have got this!

-Annie Keeling, MFA, is a parent educator, music teacher, and writer.
+Annie Keeling, MFA, is a parent educator, music teacher, dancer, writer, and mom.
 She teaches Start Small Parenting classes in Nevada County as well as Music Together for families of young children.

 In addition to parenting classes, she has taught early childhood music and movement classes for over 20 years.